top of page

 Last delivery: 17 Nov 58, to Jugoslovenski Aero Transport (c/n 45564, YU-AFB)

-DC-6 - initial production version powered by R-2800-CA15s, with seating for up to 86 passengers (175 built, including one for the USAF as a Presidential transport under the designation C-118; first flight 29 Jun 46);
+DC-6 - initial production version powered by R-2800-CA15s, with seating for up to 86 passengers, (175 built, including one for the USAF as a Presidential transport under the designation C-118; first flight 29 Jun 46);

-DC-6A - stretched version powered by R-2800-CB16 or -CB17 radials, optimized for all-cargo use with strengthened floor, two large cargo doors, increased fuel capacity and payload of 28,000 lbs (74 built, including some as DC-6C with provision for rapid conversion between passenger and all-cargo configurations);
+DC-6A - stretched version powered by R-2800-CB16 or -CB17 radials, optimised for all-cargo use with strengthened floor, two large cargo doors, increased fuel capacity and payload of 28,000 lbs (74 built, including some as DC-6C with provision for rapid conversion between passenger and all-cargo configurations);

 DC-6B - DC-6A with cargo modifications deleted and accommodation for up to 102 passengers (288 built);